gdiaz384/py3TranslateLLM/README.md

 ## Installation guide

-`Current version: 2024.04.28 alpha`
+`Current version: 2024.04.29 alpha`

-Warning: py3TranslateLLM is currently undergoing active development but the project in the alpha stages.
+Warning: py3TranslateLLM is currently undergoing active development.
+The project in the alpha stages.
 Alpha means core functionality is currently under development.

 1. Install [Python 3.7+](//www.python.org/downloads).
 For Windows 7, use [this repository](//github.com/adang1345/PythonWin7/).
     - Make sure the Python version matches the architecture of the host machine: